oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 Issuers MAY provide glue documents as described in (#glue-documents) to provide metadata directly with the credential and avoid the need for network requests.

-These measures allow the Consumders to continue to function even if the metadata server is temporarily unavailable and avoid privacy issues as described in (#privacy-preserving-retrieval-of-type-metadata).
+These measures allow the Consumers to continue to function even if the metadata server is temporarily unavailable and avoid privacy issues as described in (#privacy-preserving-retrieval-of-type-metadata).